Severo Moto Nsá

-Severo Matías Moto Nsá (born November 6, 1943), known as Severo Moto, is the most notable opposition politician in Equatorial Guinea, and leader of the Progress Party of Equatorial Guinea.
-He lives in Spain where he has established a government in exile, to the irritation of President Teodoro Obiang Nguema.
+Severo Matías Moto Nsá (born November 6, 1943), known as Severo Moto, is an Equatorial Guinean politician.
+The leader of the Progress Party of Equatorial Guinea, he currently lives in Spain, where he has established a government in exile.

 Born at Acock in Río Muni, Moto trained to become a Catholic priest.
-Under President Francisco Macías Nguema, he was a radio operator and newspaper editor during the 1970s, but he was eventually placed under house arrest and was not released until Obiang overthrew Macias in 1979.
-Obiang initially entrusted Moto with a series of important jobs: he represented Equatorial Guinea at the Non-Aligned Movement's summit in Havana in September 1979, he was appointed as Technical Director at the Ministry of Information and Tourism in 1980, and he was promoted to the post of Minister of Information and Tourism in 1981.
-However, Moto and President Obiang had a falling-out shortly thereafter, apparently due to disagreement over policy and Moto's preference for reforms to allow more openness; he fled Equatorial Guinea in December 1981 and settled in Spain, where he remained active as an opposition leader in exile.
+Under President Francisco Macías Nguema, he was a radio operator and newspaper editor during the 1970s.
+President Teodoro Obiang Nguema Mbasogo initially entrusted Moto representing Equatorial Guinea at the Non-Aligned Movement's summit in Havana in September 1979, the position of Technical Director at the Ministry of Information and Tourism in 1980, and the post of Minister of Information and Tourism in 1981.
+However, Moto and President Obiang had a falling-out shortly thereafter, reportedly due to disagreement over policy and Moto's preference for reforms to allow more openness; he fled Equatorial Guinea in December 1981 and settled in Spain, where he remained active as an opposition leader in exile.

-Returning home as an opposition leader, Moto was imprisoned at Malabo's reviled Black Beach prison, but later released and allowed to go back into exile.
+Returning home as an opposition leader, Moto was imprisoned at Malabo's Black Beach prison, but later released and allowed to return to Spain.
 He claims to have won several elections in Equatorial Guinea.
-He was reportedly on good terms with José María Aznar, who was Prime Minister of Spain from 1996 to 2004.
-Due to this and his position as the main contender to become president after a coup, he was accused by Equatorial Guinea of being the instigator of the March 2004 attempt led by Simon Mann and Nick du Toit, and tried in absentia.
+He was accused by Equatorial Guinea of being the instigator of the March 2004 attempt led by Simon Mann and Nick du Toit, and tried in absentia.
 He disappeared for a short time in 2005, only to reappear unharmed.
 He claimed a pair of hitmen had taken him out on a yacht in Dubrovnik, Croatia, only to let him go because he was a fellow Roman Catholic.